janfuhrer/podsalsa/docs/gh-actions/README.md

 The scheduled updates can be configured in the `dependabot.yml` file.
 All configuration options can be found [here](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file).

+> [!NOTE]
-ℹ️ See the [dependabot.yml](../../.github/dependabot.yml) in this repository for an example of how to configure Dependabot version updates for GitHub Actions, docker and gomod.
+> See the [dependabot.yml](../../.github/dependabot.yml) in this repository for an example of how to configure Dependabot version updates for GitHub Actions, docker and gomod.

 ### Using code scanning workflows